Cesconlab/handbook/docs/General/lab_mission.md

-# Mission Statement
+# Mission and Objective

-TODO: Add Mission Statement
+TODO: A section dedicated to our research strategy, highlighting current focuses and designed to be updated periodically.